jeetsukumaran/fuzzysnake/README.rst

 you can "drill down" using the `<RIGHT>` arrow key or `<CTRL-D>`.
-In the normal file-selection mode, this will perform a "preview" action, opening the file or carrying out the alternate action specified by the '`-c`'/'`--execute-command`' option on the selected file *without* quitting `FuzzySnake`.
+In the normal file-selection mode, this will perform a "preview" action, opening the file or carrying out the alternate action specified by the '`-c`'/'`--execute-command`' option on the focal file *without* quitting `FuzzySnake`.
 In the directory selection mode, on the other hand, this will move the search path down into the current focal directory.